International Calling

-Understanding International Dialing
+Understanding International Calling Basics

-How to Call Peru from Netherlands: The Basics
+How to Call Peru from Netherlands: Step-by-Step

 Calling from a Landline